z4gon/ice-attack-vfx-unity/README.md

         1. We don't want a constant spawn rate, we need a burst.
         1. In the **Spawn** node of the VFX.
             1. Add a single burst component.
-            1. Set the amount of particles to 3, because we wan't it to have 3 stages.
+            1. Parametrize the amount of particles it will spawn.

     1. **Spawn Velocity and Position**
         1. We don't need velocity for the particles, they should stay stationed.
         1. In the **Initialize Particle** node of the VFX.
             1. Remove the velocity settings.
             1. Use a box shape for spawn position, with height 0, making it a plane.
-            1. Use a parameter to control the radius of the spawn shape
+            1. Parametrize the radius of the spawn shape
-            1. Set a lifetime of 3 seconds for particles.
+            1. Parametrize a lifetime of 3 seconds for particles.

     1. **Rendering**
         1. In the **Output Particle Quad** node of the VFX.